 I love taking grave photos at Holyrood.
 You can contact me directly if you would like for me to get a grave photo, or you can make your photo request from a person's memorial page.
 If you see an inferior grave photo that I have taken, feel free to ask me to try to get a better one, and I will.

-It's not about the numbers with me.
-It's about trying to help people find their loved ones.
-I hate to think that anyone is forgotten.
+For me, this is not about collecting a huge number of memorials.
+It is about trying to help people find their loved ones.
+I hate to think anyone is forgotten.
 It is, as I said before, about memorializing and honoring those who have gone before us.
-I would like nothing more than to see all memorial pages in the loving care of family members.
+I would like nothing more than to see all memorial pages in the loving care of family or friends.